-attribute((always_inline)) is supported by Arm Compiler 5 and Arm Compiler 6.
+Arm Compiler 5 and Arm Compiler 6 support attribute((always_inline)).
 However, this attribute might require modification in your code.

 When using Arm Compiler 5, attribute((always_inline)) affects the linkage of the function according to the inline semantics of the source language.